 One bar can have rock music, one will have country music, and one will have dueling pianos.
 There are inside and outside venues all at this one central location.

 Fells Point is Baltimore’s Historic District.
-The 18th century neighborhood is a charming town to walk around during the day.
+The 18th-century neighborhood is a charming town to walk around during the day.

 Shopping

 There are approximately 47 independently owned small shops and galleries in Fells Point.
-You are sure to find one of a kind souvenirs here from local artisans.
+You are sure to find one-of-a-kind souvenirs here from local artisans.

 One of my favorite shops is Insomnia Cookies.
 They have ice cream and warm cookies.
 The best part???
 You can get warm cookies delivered right to your door until 3:00 am!